There’s no way around it: 8-string guitars are beasts.

 The Banshee Elite 8 would have taken the top spot on this list if it had a multi-scale design.
 It sounds amazing, looks gorgeous, and is masterfully crafted.
 If you are willing to pay close to double what the other guitars on this list cost, then you are getting yourself one hell of an instrument.

 If the Banshee Elite-8 is out of your price range, but you still want a high quality guitar, then Schecter still has you covered.
-The Omen 8 is an Amazon Choice for many reasons.
+The Omen 8 is a top choice for many reasons.
 With some small compromises, the Omen-8 manages to deliver an 8 string guitar of comparable quality to its big brother at a fraction of the price.

 Basswood for the body material is partially where Schecter saves you dollars, compared to the swamp ash found in the Banshee.
 The thin C shaped neck is maple and also features the carbon filter rods for added stability.